Greenland halibut: Biology

 As a species of flatfish, it is presumed that this fish would be primarily associated with the seabed, however, tagging information shows that they spend time both close to the seabed and with frequent excursions into the water column, presumably for feeding.
 These movements up into the water column explain why it is often caught pelagically.
 It has been speculated that when in the water column they will swim in a vertical position, but data from data storage tags do not support this hypothesis.

-Greenland halibut consumes prey from demersal and pelagic habitats and is primarily a piscivore.
-It also feeds upon a variety of other prey items such as amphipods and shrimps.
-In the north-east Arctic, squid and fish such as Atlantic herring, capelin and Atlantic cod are important components of their diet, with squid making up a greater component of the diet of smaller individuals.
-In the Beaufort Sea, polar cod and Gelatinous Snailfish are important prey items while in the shrimp grounds of west Greenland, shrimp and redfish are the primary prey.
+Greenland halibut are opportunistic predators and consume a variety of prey from demersal and pelagic habitats.
+Generally, individuals less than 20 cm in length feed upon small crustaceans, such as amphipods.
+As they grow, their diet shifts and they begin to feed upon shrimps and fish, and individuals greater than 60 cm are primarily piscivorous.
+Their diet also varies spatially, reflecting the availability of different prey items in different areas.
+In the north-east Arctic, squid and fish, such as Atlantic herring, capelin and Atlantic cod, are important components of their diet, with squid making up a greater component of the diet of smaller individuals.
+In the Beaufort Sea and eastern Canada, polar cod and Gelatinous Snailfish are important prey items while in the shrimp grounds of west Greenland, shrimp and redfish are the primary prey.
 They are known to feed on significant quantities of offal discarded from fishing vessels.